Cuki-Chang/IEEE-ITSS-Conference-Archive/README.md

-# :fire:👋🚙Intelligent Transportation Systems (ITS) Conference Archive
+# :fire:👋🚙Awesome Intelligent Transportation Systems Repository

- :raising_hand:  IEEE-ITSS-Conference-Archive
+ :raising_hand: Intelligent Transportation Systems (ITS) Conference Archive

  The repository archives valuable information related to intelligent transportation systems from 2021 to the present (continuous updating).